intro-skipper/intro-skipper/README.md

 Ending credits will be detected if they are shorter than 4 minutes.

-All of these requirements can be customized as needed.
+These parameters can be configured by opening the plugin settings

-## Installation instructions
+## Installation

 ### Step 1: Install the plugin
 1. Add this plugin repository to your server: `https://raw.githubusercontent.com/jumoog/intro-skipper/master/manifest.json`
 2. Install the Intro Skipper plugin from the General section
 3. Restart Jellyfin
+### Step 2: Configure the plugin
 4. OPTIONAL: Enable automatic skipping or skip button
     1. Go to Dashboard -> Plugins -> Intro Skipper
     2. Check "Automatically skip intros" or "Show skip intro button" and click Save